davemo88/tg/docs/_posts/2020-08-21-payout-validation.markdown

 ---
 layout: post
-title:  "Payout Request Validation"
+title:  "Payout Validation"
 date:   2020-08-21 11:36:18 -0400
 categories: payout validation
 ---

-Payout is accomplished via cooperation between the players or by submission of a Payout Request to the arbiter.
-Here we present all the validations rules applied to Payout Requests.
+The funds are released from escrow via cooperation between the players or by submission of a Payout to the arbiter for approval.
+Here we present all the validations rules applied to Payouts.

 This does not cover the satisfaction of payout scripts, since that depends on the script at hand.
-This validation is only with respect to the data structure member values, not whether or not the arbiter will approve the request.
+This validation is only with respect to the data structure member values, not whether or not the arbiter will approve the payout.

 ```
-// payout request data structure
+// payout data structure
 contract: corresponding contract
 payout_tx: transaction for which the arbiter's signature is requested
 script_signature: input for the contract payout script